What is Autistic Spectrum Disorder/Condition (ASD/C)?

 - Increasing understanding, awareness and diagnosis of ASD.

 - Improving access for adults with ASD to the services and support they need to thrive within the community.

 - Helping adults with ASD obtain work or study opportunities, by means of reasonable adjustments to the workplace or College/University.

 Psychiatry UK and ASD assessments

-It is advisable that prior to asking for an ASD assessment you take an AQ10 screening test; if the score is lower than 7 out of 10, the likelihood of a diagnosis of ASD is low, therefore we do not recommend you have an assessment, unless you would like us to rule it out.
+It is advisable that prior to asking for an ASD assessment you take an AQ50 screening test (https://psychology-tools.com/test/autism-spectrum-quotient).
+If the score is lower than 26/50, the likelihood of a diagnosis of ASD is low, therefore we do not recommend you have an assessment, unless you would like us to rule out the diagnosis of ASD.